tobiasraabe/tobiasraabe.github.io/content/blog/software-patents.md

     ANDNOT ("antigen" OR "antigenic" OR "chromatography" in specification)

-Whereas title is simply identified, specification is defined as the abstract and the description of the patent ([PatentsView] separates the description in [@Bessen2007] definition into description and summary).
+Whereas title is simply identified, the specification is defined as the abstract and the description of the patent ([PatentsView] separates the description in [@Bessen2007] definition into description and summary).

 To replicate the algorithm, the project relies on two strategies.
 The first data source is [Google Patents] where the texts can be crawled.
 As this procedure is not feasible for the whole corpus of patents, the second data source is [PatentsView] which provides large data files for all patents from 1976 on.

-The replication of the original algorithm succeeds in 398 of 400 cases as one patent was retracted and in one case an indicator was overlooked which lead to a error in the classification.
+The replication of the original algorithm succeeds in 398 of 400 cases as one patent was retracted and in one case an indicator was overlooked which lead to an error in the classification.

 Compared to the manual classification of the authors, the algorithm performed in the following way: